CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 Currently, the machine looks like this:

-imgcmp(arduino_tower.jpeg)[By the end of this, all the back row IO pins are taken, and it's still not enough](board_tower.jpeg)[2 boards in a stack.
+imgcmp(arduino_tower.jpeg)[By the end of this, all the back row IO pins are taken.
+It's still not enough](board_tower.jpeg)[2 boards in a stack.
 Currently being held up by the stiffness of the ribbon cables.]

 The top board is the `instr` car register, the bottom one is the `state` car register.